 Confirmation of current course registrations is often included as part of an interim transcript if the transcript is issued while courses are in progress.
 If in-progress courses are not reflected on the interim transcript, confirmation of course registrations, when requested, may be submitted in the form of a letter or separate document issued by the appropriate authority.

 All official transcripts required by Memorial University for students who are applying for general admission to the University or a specific faculty or program must be sent directly to Memorial by the issuing authority and not by the student.
-Transcripts that are not produced in English must be translated and this copy must be notarized.
+Transcripts that are not produced in English must be translated by a certified translator and accompanied by a notarized copy of the original language document.

 See the Office of the Registrar's contact information here to confirm the address for submitting documents in support of applications for admission to the University and for specific programs.